Beauty Blogs

 Fair Skin Tone

-Warm Undertone: Look for face foundations with warm or golden hues.
+• Warm Undertone: Look for the best foundation with warm or golden hues.

 Medium Skin Tone